Ezequiel Duran Player Props: Rangers vs. Yankees

 Ezequiel Duran At The Plate

-- In 18 games this season (32.7%), Duran has picked up an RBI, and in 10 of those games (18.2%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 32.1% of his games this year, Duran has driven in at least one run.
+In 10 of those games (17.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.